DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 *Dr. Morrison felt a chill of personal recognition.
 "The Clockmaker and the Potter.
 I can see them both in my own work.
 The part of me that wants to fix genetic 'flaws' versus the part that sees them as unique variations."*

 *Dr. Vasquez looked around at her colleagues.
-"And in archaeology—the Engine that catalogs artifacts versus the Family that honors the stories they tell."*
+"And in archaeology—the Machine that catalogs artifacts versus the Kin that honors the stories they tell."*

 *Dr. Tyra studied the parable with growing understanding.
 "We're not just analyzing ancient systems.
 We're living them.
 Right now."*